jcollard/VibeDC/GDD/CharacterCreation/CharacterCreationFeatureOverview.md

 - Future extensions will add character deletion and detailed character view
 - The 12-character name limit matches the pixel-art aesthetic and display space constraints
 - Party management uses simple click handlers, no drag-and-drop needed
+- **No animations**: All state changes are instant (modal open/close, errors, scrolling, cursor) for faster implementation